klimbeta/klimbeta/docs/development/About.md

     - Movement Library exists.
     - Only basic glossaries of setting terminology exists.

-BetaRoute was inspired by all the time spent thinking about all the alternatives to a route which is being set.
+BetaRoute was inspired by all the time spent thinking about all the alternatives to a <route>Route</route> which is being set.
 Trying to BreakBeta is a form of BetaRoute Competition.

 ### ♻ Inspired as a Coach
 BetaComp was inspired by the climbing games and training drills which are used by coaches.